bbbbbr/canyon-racer/README.md

   - Extra Long Jump: **A** + **Up** (required for some long jumps)
 - **Save & Rewind / Lives**
   - Add Save State: **B** (any time during gameplay, but uses 1 Life)
-  - Rewind to Save State: Automatic once crashed (uses 1 Life)
+  - Crash -> Rewind to Save State: Automatic when crashed (uses 1 Life, also rewinds Score)
   - Lives: There is a limited supply of Lives (top readout in lower-right)
 - Pause: **Start**